demisx/demisx.github.io/_posts/2014-09-14-angular-what-goes-where.md

 opiniated Rails framework it didn't feel comfortable at first that AngularJS gave significantly more freedom to do things.
 But thank God the "Rails magic" is gone!

-The type of questions that kept poping up  in my head were:
+The type of questions that kept popping up in my head were:

-* "OK, I want to code this functionality, but where shoud I really put it"?
+* "OK, I want to code this functionality, but where shoud I really put it?"
-* Should I stick this code into a View controller, or should I put it into a Service?
+* "Should I stick this code into a View controller, or should I put it into a Service?"
-* Perhaps, a directive could be a good place for it, but then where exactly in a directive?
+* "Perhaps, a directive could be a good place for it, but then where exactly in a directive?"

 Doing my googling I've realized there were plenty of other pilligrims like me trying to find their way in this new and exciting AngularJS world.